 Sampling and splitting data during model development is a common way to create and then test models for extensibility.
 Once a model has been selected, the data that was used to initially train it is often lost, causing problems in trying to recreate how the parameters of the model were determined.
-When using Managed MLflow on Databricks, data sets are logged alongside experiments so that the end-to-end development cycle of machine learning models can be reproduced easily.
+When using Managed MLflow on the Databricks Platform, datasets are logged alongside experiments so that the end-to-end development cycle of machine learning models can be reproduced easily.